Updated on December 19th, 2022

-A concrete subcontractor agreement is a document that regulates how a subcontractor will perform concrete work for a general contractor.
+A concrete subcontractor agreement is a document that determines how a subcontractor will perform concrete work for a general contractor.
 It puts the terms of the professional relationship in writing, ensuring that both parties understand their responsibilities and are protected if problems occur.
 The agreement specifies when the project begins and ends, what types of concrete and other materials will be used, and how much the contractor will pay.
-In addition to total compensation, the agreement can state whether payment is contingent upon the subcontractor satisfying certain project milestones.
+When applicable, the agreement may stipulate that payment shall only be provided when the subcontractor satisfies certain project milestones.

 Concrete subcontractor agreements must include each party’s name (or business name) and mailing address.
 This information is not only helpful for communication and invoicing purposes, but it’s also fundamental to the validity and enforceability of the contract.

 A thorough service description lets the parties know what work will and will not be performed by the concrete subcontractor.
-The service description should correctly list the types of concrete mixtures to be used along with the desired mixing technique, concrete strength, color, and finishing technique.
+Services may be added to or removed from the completed agreement via the execution of a “change order.”

 The agreement must specify the start and end dates of the contract.
 By doing so, the subcontractor can more effectively time the acquisition of building permits, manage job site equipment/materials, and schedule employees (if any).